 The mission of the UC San Diego School of Medicine’s Injury Epidemiology, Prevention and Research Center is to reduce the frequency and severity of intentional and unintentional injury and to improve community and individual well-being through surveillance, preventive interventions, basic science and clinical research.

 The Injury Epidemiology, Prevention & Research Center (IEPRC) consists of a multidisciplinary team of researchers and investigators, basic scientists, physicians, nurses, fellows, students, data specialists, and injury prevention experts.
-Under the shared leadership of Co-Directors Raul Coimbra, MD, PhD, FACS, Chief, Division of Trauma, Surgical Critical Care and Burns and Linda Hill, MD, MPH, Clinical Professor, Director of Preventive Medicine Residency, Department of Family and Preventive Medicine, the IEPRC’s ultimate goal is to make our communities safer and to decrease the burden of injuries to our society.
+Under the shared leadership of Co-Directors Todd Costantini, MD, FACS, Trauma Medical Director and Linda Hill, MD, MPH, Clinical Professor, Director of Preventive Medicine Residency, Department of Family and Preventive Medicine, the IEPRC’s ultimate goal is to make our communities safer and to decrease the burden of injuries to our society.

 This integrated leadership design and collaboration creates a unique synergy within the IEPRC and to the study of the juxtaposition between wellness and injury prevention, trauma medicine, and the recovery process.
 By conducting research, and implementing interventions that focus on all facets of human functioning, including personal responsibility for maintaining well-being, researchers and practitioners gain a better understanding about what factors are most predictive and influential before, during, and after a traumatic injury occurs.

 A Unique and Novel Approach to Injury Prevention

 Most injury prevention programs do only prevention.
 Most basic sciences programs do only bench research and most clinical programs do mostly clinical research.
 Our approach is different.